Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

   * Percentage to decay per day
   * Minimum level before user is eligible to start decaying (and where decay stops)
 * Added optional "Description" field for giveaways.
+* Added the ability to send the Level Up messages inside of a basic embed.

 # January 21st - Economy Boosts
 ## Fixed